DIY Drawstring Bag | Tutorial to Make 3 Different Drawstring Bags

 First – we have Kasey Bealer from Ruby Rue Creations with the DIY Drawstring Stuff Bags:

 Mother is the necessity of invention, right?
 Well, I’ve had a lot of necessities lately!
 I noticed last week that my favorite makeup bag had a hole in it.
 AND since we are going on a family vacation soon and I needed bags for my kids to shove their stuff in to keep them entertained on the plane trip!
 So voila – the DIY Drawstring Bag Tutorial was born!
 I call it the “Stuff” bag because you can put all kinds of stuff in these and use them for all sorts of purposes!
-Mine will be for makeup, but you can also use a drawstring bag for trash bags in your car, quiet bags in church, snack bags for on the go… the possibilities for a drawstring bag are endless!
+Mine will be for makeup, but you can also use a drawstring bag for trash bags in your car, quiet bags in church, snack bags for on the go… the possibilities for a simple drawstring bag are endless!

 Here’s how I made my drawstring bag.
 The measurements are approximations and will vary depending on the size of the bottom of your bag and how tall you want it.